Leuven IP & AI Conference 2026

 Professor at King's College London

-Tanya Aplin is a Professor at King's College London, specializing in intellectual property law and its intersection with technology.
+Tanya Aplin is a Professor at King's College London, with expertise in intellectual property law and privacy.

 Thomas Margoni